 One motivation for this weighting scheme is the infamous "last mile" problem of communication network theory.
 In that context, the weight factor λ for the path edges would be smaller than one - possibly much smaller since communication along a network backbone may be very fast.
 Nevertheless, there is no mathematical reason to restrict the value of λ beyond requiring it to be positive; moreover, there are benefits to being flexible about the size of λ .
-For example, in a ground transportation model where the "drop off" cost is cheap, one would want to take λ bigger than one.
+For example, in a ground transportation model where the "drop off" cost is cheap, one would want to take λ to be larger than one.

-Here we are concerned with the cost of the minimum weight spanning caterpillar under two situations.
-First, there is instructive geometry to be understood when the points are placed deterministically - or even adversatively.
-Second, one wants to understand the generic situation - say when the set χ_n is given by $\{X_1, X_2, \ldots, X_n\}$ and the random points X_i , $1 \le i \le n$ are independent and identically distributed in \mathbb{R}^2 .
-In this generic scenario, the random variable of primary interest is the weight of the minimum spanning caterpillar of the random sample χ_n :
+Here we are concerned with the cost of the minimum weight spanning caterpillar under two distinct analytical situations.
+First, there are worst case scenarios where the points are placed deterministically subject only to geometric constraints.
+Second, one wants to understand the more generic situations such as those with $\chi_n = \{X_1, X_2, \ldots, X_n\}$ where the points X_i , $1 \leq i \leq n$, are independent and identically distributed random variables with values in \mathbb{R}^2 .
+In this scenario, we let $\mathcal{C}(\chi_n)$ denote the set of all spanning caterpillars of χ_n and the random variable of primary interest is the weight of the minimum spanning caterpillar: